-- 75. When the manager of the business to which a registration relates, the agent or 15 employee of the registered person or a member of the family of such a person or manager does or omits to do any act which would be an offence in terms of this Act for the relevant registered person to do or omit to do, that registered person shall, in the absence of evidence to the contrary, be deemed himself or herself to have done or omitted to do the act, unless the court is satisfied that-20 - (a) the registered person neither connived at nor permitted the act or omission by the manager, agent, employee or member concerned; - (b) the registered person took all reasonable steps to prevent the act or omission; - (c) an act or omission, whether lawful or unlawful, of the nature charged on no 25 condition or under no circumstance fell within the scope of the authority or employment of the manager, agent, employee or member concerned, and the fact that the registered person issued instructions whereby an act or omission of that nature is prohibited shall not in itself be sufficient proof that he or she took all reasonable steps to prevent the act or omission.
+75. When the manager of the business to which a registration relates, the agent or employee of the registered person or a member of the family of such a person or manager does or omits to do any act which would be an offence in terms of this Act for 25 the relevant registered person to do or omit to do, that registered person shall, in the absence of evidence to the contrary, be deemed himself or herself to have done or omitted to do the act, unless the court is satisfied that-

+(a) the registered person neither connived at nor permitted the act or omission by the manager, agent, employee or member concerned;

+(b) the registered person took all reasonable steps to prevent the act or omission; and and the fact that the registered person issued instructions whereby an act or omission of that nature is prohibited shall not in itself be sufficient proof that he or she took all reasonable steps to prevent the act or omission.